shahanakattil/Sustainability-workshop/Instructions/Lab5: Reduce-Carbon-Emissions-for-Azure-Workloads.md

 ## Lab Objective

++ Excercise 1 : Review Carbon emissions from Azure workloads.

+  - Task 1 : Review the Existing Azure Deployments
+  - Task 2 : View Carbon Emissions from the Existing Azure Resources

++ Excercise 2 : Emission Impact Dashboard for Azure

+  - Task 1 : Deploy the dashboards from the Solution Center

 The primary objective of this lab is to enable participants to understand and implement strategies for reducing carbon emissions associated with Azure workloads.
 By the end of this lab, participants will be able to:

    - Review and assess existing Azure deployments to understand their current state and resource utilization.